-- According to a piece that ran in The Washington Post, these types of interruptions already take up an average of 238 minutes per day once your entire workforce is considered.
+- According to a piece that ran in The Washington Post, these interruptions already take up an average of 238 minutes per day once your entire workforce is considered.

-The right backup and disaster recovery plan can help you expect the unexpected, getting ahead of the types of issues that stand to stifle your growth, so you can scale your business without interruption.
+The right backup and disaster recovery plan can help you expect the unexpected, getting ahead of the issues that stand to stifle your growth so that you can scale your business without interruption.

 The Impact of Cloud Technology

-Finally, one of the biggest ways that technology can help scale your business has to do with cloud computing — and more specifically, hybrid cloud computing.
+Finally, one of the most significant ways that technology can help scale your business is cloud computing — and more specifically, hybrid cloud computing.

 Unlike the private cloud (which is totally in your control) and the public cloud (which is not), hybrid cloud computing offers you the best of both worlds.
-Any data that must remain under your complete control can do so, all while offloading everything deemed “non-essential” to a public cloud server.
-And you can just as easily move from the public cloud to the private cloud and vice versa as needed.
+Any data that must remain under your control can do so while offloading everything deemed “non-essential” to a public cloud server.
+And you can just as quickly move from the public cloud to the private cloud and vice versa as needed.

-The benefits of this are enormous, and they go far beyond simple cost-saving measures.
+These benefits are enormous, and they go far beyond simple cost-saving measures.
 They include:

-- The hybrid cloud is naturally scalable, giving you the agility you need to quickly adapt as your industry evolves all around you.
+- The hybrid cloud is naturally scalable, giving you the agility you need to adapt as your industry evolves all around you quickly.

 - Hybrid cloud computing gives you access to the on-demand computing power you need to take advantage of software development tools and business analytics suites that can unlock valuable, actionable insight that would have otherwise gone undiscovered.